-For freshwater, eleven and thirteen exceedances of SS and turbidity were recorded respectively at F_DA and F_Inland Marsh.
-The exceedances recorded at Stream A were mainly attributed to from runoff from filling area of Hole 17.
-The exceedances recorded at freshwater inland marsh were mainly attributed to the runoff from Holes 1 & 18 to the existing freshwater inland marsh and considered project- related.
-For Stream B, the one exceedance of turbidity was considered not project-related as no construction work approach to the stream during this reporting month.
+Thirteen exceedances of SS and fifteen exceedances of turbidity were recorded at F_DA, F_DB and F_Inland Marsh.
+The exceedances recorded at Stream A were mainly attributed to runoff from filling area of Hole 17.
+The exceedances recorded at freshwater inland marsh were mainly attributed to runoff from Holes 1, 5-8 & 18.
+The exceedances recorded at Stream A and freshwater inland marsh were considered project-related.

+The exceedances at Stream B were mainly due to the natural variation and therefore they were considered not project-related.
+No silty runoff from construction of temporary crossing at Stream B2 was observed during sampling.
 No exceedances were recorded at Stream C during this reporting month.

-All notifications of exceedances and the subsequent exceedance incident report had been forwarded to the relevant parties.
+All notifications of exceedances and the subsequent exceedance incident reports have been forwarded to the relevant parties.

-For those considered project-related freshwater and marine water exceedances, the Contractor was required to critically review the temporary drainage management plan and implement necessary improvement to prevent runoff from the construction site to the marine and stream courses.
+For those considered project-related exceedances at freshwater and marine water, the Contractor was required to critically review the temporary drainage management plan and implement necessary improvement to prevent runoff from the construction site to the marine water and stream courses.
 The Contractor was also requested to rectify the situation as soon as possible.
 The water quality monitoring results revealed that the temporary drainage installed on site was insufficient and should be improved especially at those concern areas.